mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--app-extra-files=`…
 > Magic file:          | [`app-extra-files`](#app-extra-files)

-Additional files to include in the application install directory.
+Additional files to install for run-time use by the application.

 Intended to support applications which do not or cannot declare all runtime dependencies as `data-files` in the Cabal package description file.